 Holiday blues and overspending polls:

-Although the majority of people surveyed reported feeling happy and in good spirits over the holiday season, however, feelings of sadness, stress, and fatigue still come up.
+Although the majority of people surveyed reported feeling happy and in good spirits over the holiday season, feelings of sadness, stress, and fatigue still come up.

 “38% of people surveyed said their stress level increased during the holiday season.
 Participants listed the top stressors: lack of time, lack of money, commercialism, the pressures of gift-giving, and family gatherings.”